Planet-Dataset/frontend-assignment/README.md

 #### What we will evaluate
-- Whether the interface fulfills the functional requirements: it shows the current currency subscriptions along with their data, and it allows adding or removing subscriptions.
+- Whether the interface fulfills the functional requirements: it shows the posts, distinguishes between original and user-created ones, and allows making POST requests for post creation.
 - How functionality is organized though components and services.
 - Efective use of Angular life cycle hooks to perform data subscription and tearing.
 - A coherent implementation of the interface that involves a limited number of spaces, fonts and colors; and the use